Classroom Plus Plus (CPP) Developer Guide

 Extensions

 • 1a.
-A assignment with the same name exists in assignment list.
+An assignment with the same name exists in assignment list.

 • 1a1.
 System shows an error message.